Animal Encounter Training

 Outcomes

-Enabled scalable training used by hundreds of soldiers, supporting both independent study and classroom instruction.
+The platform supported scalable training used by hundreds of soldiers across both classroom and independent environments.

 Back